-A 111/1216 WALKING & HIKING Trail Trailhead Description Round-Trip Distance Time Difficulty Elevation Gain Eielson Visitor Center Loop Eielson Visitor Center Explore the tundra on one of the trails in the vicinity of Eielson Visitor Center.
+Trail Trailhead Description Round-Trip Distance Time Difficulty Elevation Gain Eielson Visitor Center Loop Eielson Visitor Center Explore the tundra on one of the trails in the vicinity of Eielson Visitor Center.
 Trails vary in length and difficulty.
-0.75 mile 20 minutes very easy level Horseshoe Lake at the railroad tracks This jewel of a lake lies in an oxbow of the Nenana River and provides spectacular views and signs of wildlife.
+0.75 mile 20 minutes very easy level Horseshoe Lake Denali Visitor Center This jewel of a lake lies in an oxbow of the Nenana River and provides spectacular views and signs of wildlife.
 3 miles 1.5 hours easy to moderate fairly level Parks Highway Bike Path by road to Riley Creek This trail leads through spruce forests to a multiuse trail, connecting to the lodging outside the park.
 3.2 miles 2 hours easy level McKinley Bar Trail road to Wonder Lake Campground Follow this trail through tundra and spruce forests, heading south toward the McKinley River for a beautiful view of the mountains.
 4.5 miles 3 hours moderate 100 feet Mount Healy Over- look Trail Taiga Trail, 0.3 mile This climb offers spectacular views of the park entrance area, the Nenana River valley and various alpine ridges.
 4.5 miles 3-4 hours strenuous 1,700 ft Rock Creek Trail visitor center to Taiga Trail Enjoy this hike through beautiful stands of spruce and birch on your way to the kennels and a sled dog demonstration.
 4.8 miles 4 hours fairly strenu- ous 400 feet Savage Cabin Inter- pretative Trail Park Road, mile 13 This short loop has trailside interpretive information and leads past a historic cabin.
-0.25 mile 20 minutes easy level Triple Lakes Trail Denali Visitor Ctr. or Parks Hwy., mile 231 Do all or part of this trail, which connects the visitor center with Triple Lakes (a series of three lakes) to the south.
-17.2 miles 8 hours fairly strenu- ous 1,000 ft Savage River Loop Park Road, mile 15 The Savage River Canyon offers scenery and possible wildlife sightings.
+0.25 mile 20 minutes easy level Triple Lakes Trail Denali Visitor Ctr.
+Do all or part of this trail, which connects the visitor center with Triple Lakes (a series of three lakes) to the south.
+19 miles 8 hours fairly strenu- ous 1,000 ft Savage River Loop Park Road, mile 15 The Savage River Canyon offers scenery and possible wildlife sightings.
 Cross the bridge to return on the other river bank.
-2 miles 1-2 hours easy 30 feet Taiga Trail Denali Visitor Center or railroad trailhead On this subarctic forest trail you'll spot flowers in early summer and berries later on; be alert for moose, too!
-1.8 miles 2 hours easy to moderate 75 feet McKinley Station Trail - Denali Visitor Center Learn about the early settlements of the area from trailside exhibits along this path that leads to Hines Creek.
+2 miles 1-2 hours easy 30 feet Taiga Trail Denali Visitor Center On this subarctic forest trail you'll spot flowers in early summer and berries later on; be alert for moose, too!
+1.8 miles 2 hours easy to moderate 75 feet McKinley Station Trail ය.
+Denali Visitor Center Learn about the early settlements of the area from trailside exhibits along this path that leads to Hines Creek.
 3.2 miles 2 hours moderate 100 feet Meadow View Trail Rock Creek Trail or Roadside Trail This trail offers spectacular views of the meadow below and the mountains to the south.
 Watch for signs of wildlife!
-0.6 mile 1.5 hours moderate level
+0.6 mile 1.5 hours moderate level erable investment of time on the part of climbers, their success rate hovers in the go to OhRanger.com